 - If you can fit a can of soda between the slats of a crib, that means a child’s head, hand or foot could get stuck.

-- Corner posts of the crib should not stick up more than one-sixteenth of an inch.
+- Corner posts of the crib should not stick up more than one-sixteenth of an inch or have sharp edges.

-- If you are getting a used crib, check to see if it has been recalled at this website.
+- If you are getting a used crib, check to see if it has been recalled at www.recalls.gov.